HarrisonOates/meetcode/items/report.md

 The location of the APK (from the root directory) is either in ```APK/app-debug.apk``` or ```items/app-debug.apk```.
 These two files are the exact same.

 As per this Wattle thread (https://wattlecourses.anu.edu.au/mod/forum/discuss.php?d=875865), our data stream requires a second AVD (Android Virtual Device) to use.
 Please read data stream section of the report for more details.

-### Notes on GitLab accounts
-On GitLab, for some unknown reason, it shows that the code committed and pushed by Alex Boxall (u7467248) was done by "alexboxall3@gmail.com" (my personal email). **However, I have been using my ANU account (u7468248@anu.edu.au), and this is reflected in the activity page of my u7468248@anu.edu.au GitLab page [(here)](https://gitlab.cecs.anu.edu.au/users/u7468248/activity)**.

-Additionally some of the contributions from both Nikhila Gurusinghe (u7300256), and Harrison Oates (u7468212) were done from their personal accounts, nikhilagurusinghe@gmail.com and 48871176+harrisonoates@users.noreply.github.com respectively.

 ## Conflict Resolution Protocol